-In October 2008, The U.S. Congress provided a one-year extension of the renewable Production Tax Credit (PTC) through December 31, 2009.
+In October 2008, the U.S. Congress provided a one-year extension of the renewable Production Tax Credit (PTC) through December 31, 2009.
+In February 2009, Congress granted another extension through December 31, 2012.
 The current tax credit of \$21/MWh, which applies to the first 10 years of commercial operation, is converted to a levelized net present value and added to the resource capital cost for entry into the System Optimizer model.
 The renewable PTC, or an equivalent federal financial incentive, is assumed to be available for all years in the study period.